Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

   data should be displayed.
 - The “source streams” used by the Room List are not yielding the expected updates?
 No, everything works like a charm.
 - The “merge of streams” is broken for some reasons?
-No, still not.
+No, it seems fine.
 - The filtering of the streams?
 Not touched since a long time.
 - The sorting?
 Ah, maybe, I reckon we have changed something here…